Ali-Rhayem/VEDU/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

-> A web app for teaching and taking online classes, making it easier for people to get or give knowledge online.
+> A comprehensive virtual classroom platform designed to facilitate seamless online teaching and learning, empowering both instructors and students through advanced technology.
 >
 > VEDU aims to revolutionize the learning experience by integrating advanced AI technologies, creating an engaging, interactive, and efficient environment.
 Our philosophy focuses on accessibility, personalization, and collaboration, enhancing both teaching and learning through technology.